acordiner92/npm-audit-pipeline/README.md

 # npm-audit-pipeline
 [![Build](https://github.com/acordiner92/npm-audit-pipeline/actions/workflows/build_and_test.yml/badge.svg?branch=master)](https://github.com/acordiner92/npm-audit-pipeline/actions/workflows/build_and_test.yml)

 Npm audit pipeline is an npm library that can be used in your CI piplelines to determine whether your packages have any vulnerabilities and failing over if so.
+It supports package manager's npm, yarn and pnpm

 ## Installation
 ```bash